bioexcel/biobb_hpc_workflows/launchers/README.md

 ---

-## 5) ⚖️ Copyright & Licensing
+## 5) Copyright & Licensing

-This software has been developed in the MMB group at the BSC & IRB for the European BioExcel project, funded by the European Commission (EU H2020 823830, EU H2020 675728).
+This software has been developed in the MMB group at the BSC & IRB for the European BioExcel project, funded by the European Commission (EU Horizon Europe 101093290, EU H2020 823830, EU H2020 675728).

-© 2015–2021 Barcelona Supercomputing Center
+© 2015–2025 Barcelona Supercomputing Center
-© 2015–2021 Institute for Research in Biomedicine
+© 2015–2025 Institute for Research in Biomedicine

 Licensed under the Apache License 2.0 — see the LICENSE file for details.